 This is the Springfield Metro Baseball League

 It took five years to go from youth players up to the 19 & under and 15 & under age groups.
 These leagues mirror the last set of leagues run in Chicago by the league founder and director.
 Each year this league sees many players enter and some leave, some have even gone and returned.
 The league offers a unique experience not only within Springfield, but we feel anywhere in the country.
 The league hopes to occupy a place in the Springfield area as the "public" league for baseball players aged 11 to 19 years old for years to come.
+In some players cases, it now may give them baseball for an indefinite number of years.

 Special thanks are owed to the Niles, IL baseball league, the Crystal Lake, IL Babe Ruth league, and the Lake in the Hills, IL Youth Athletic Association for their influence in the creation of this league.